mertersoyy/Spark-Streaming-Data-Analyst/Mid_Proje/readme.md

 **Spark**

-pyspark --packages org.apache.spark:spark-sql-kafka-0.10_2:12:3.1.2 --jars=gs://spark-lib/bigquery/spark-bigquery-latest_2.12.jar
+pyspark --packages org.apache.spark:spark-sql-kafka-0-10_2.12:3.1.2 --jars=gs://spark-lib/bigquery/spark-bigquery-latest_2.12.jar

 I define kafka and bigquery to pyspark in hive environment.

 We make uploads that are suitable for our data.
 We use from json to read the data coming from Kafka.

-{}I'm putting our file here.
+{kafka_consume.ipynb}(the second part) I'm putting our file here.

 **Bigquery**

-I create my schemas in the table under the database I created, their data types must be the same as the types I took from my CSV data and defined in the {} file.
+I create my schemas in the table under the database I created, their data types must be the same as the types I took from my CSV data and defined in the {kafka_consume.ipynb} file.

 The remaining operations are SQL queries